 Analysis and Test Results

-After researching the market options, we purchased the best rated and most popular saddles out there for our expert testers to put through the grind on commutes, road races, and mountain bike trails.
+After researching the market options, we purchased the best rated and most popular saddles out there for our expert testers to research and put through the grind on climbs, spins, grinding climbs, A rides, and base miles.
 Each model was mounted on various bikes and tested by multiple riders to gain a consensus of experiences.
-We also analyzed the construction and design of these products to better understand performance and longevity.
+We also investigated user complaints and analyzed the construction and design of these products to better understand materials, performance, and longevity.
 Each model was scored across five separate and unique test metrics, namely, Comfort, Performance, Versatility, Durability, and Weight, each weighted according to its importance.
 Below, we dive into each metric, explaining why we consider them key aspects of saddles and highlighting the top achievers in every category.

-The Specialized Phenom and the Fabric Scoop followed them closely.
+The Specialized Phenom and Scoop scored alongside with more traditional nose designs.
 The Phenom is firm with a flat profile, and with a long, wide nose to provide optimum position for power transfer to a wide variety of body types.
 The Specialized Power also has a flat overall shape but has a dramatically short nose and deep cutout to provide greater comfort when the rider is in a low aggressive position.

 Many cyclists own multiple bikes and participate in several cycling disciplines.
-In a perfect world, we would use the same saddle on every bike, eliminating the need to acclimate to a new saddle when we swap the road bike for a mountain bike.
+In a perfect world, we would use the same saddle on every bike, eliminating the need to acclimate to a new saddle when we swap the training bike for the racing bike.
+We focused on the major road pursuits: cruising (the seasonal century and long, slow base miles), sprinting (crits and single-day road races), climbing (grinding out categorized climbs in the saddle), and touring (we're talking panniers; sabbaticals; Gofundme campaigns).
 The more versatile a saddle is, the more likely you will be happy using it for multiple disciplines.

 Saddlebags are a great place to carry spare tubes and flat repair kits.
 We recommend the Fizik ICS Saddle PA:K and the Planet Bike Big Buddy.
 Specialized also makes saddlebags as part of their SWAT (Storage Water Air Tools) line.
 The Specialized Mountain Bandit would be a nice addition to the Phenom Expert saddle.

-Selecting a saddle for your bicycle can be a daunting process.
-The range of saddle styles and intended design is vast and confusing.
-We have taken 17 of the best, most popular saddles available and tested them head to head on multiple bikes and in a broad range of conditions.
-We hope that our hard earned knowledge can help guide you to the perfect saddle for your needs.
+Selecting a saddle for your bicycle can be a daunting and perhaps painful process if you spend too much time with the wrong product The range of saddle styles and intended use along with their reputations, research and theories, stories, and marketing is vast and confusing.
+We have done our best the cut through the muss to give you our straightforward assessment, careful to point out the flaws while highlighting the qualities that would be most helpful to riders.
+We have taken 20 of the best, most popular saddles available and researched, analyzed, and tested them head to head on multiple bikes and in a broad range of conditions.
+We hope that our hard work and meticulously acquired knowledge can help guide you to the perfect saddle for your needs.
 For all the details on every saddle we tested, see the full product reviews, and check out our Buying Advice article for a step-by-step selection process.

 Still not sure?
 Take a look at our buying advice article for more info.